-- Do not type or read a text message on a mobile device while driving. - Familiarize yourself with your vehicle's features and equipment, before you get behind the wheel. - Adjust all vehicle controls and mirrors to your preferences prior to driving. - Pre-program radio stations and pre-load your favorite CDs. - Clear the vehicle of any unnecessary objects and secure cargo. - Review maps, program the GPS and plan your route before you begin driving. - Don't attempt to read or write while you drive. - Avoid smoking, eating and drinking while you drive.
-Leave early to allow yourself time to stop to eat. - Don't engage in complex or emotionally intense conversations with other occupants. - Secure commitment from other occupants to behave responsibly and to support the driver in reducing distractions.
+- Review and be totally familiar with all safety and usage features on any in-vehicle electronics, including your wireless or cellphone, before you drive. - · Pre-program radio stations. - · Pre-load your favorite CDs or cassette tapes. - · Clear the vehicle of any unnecessary objects. - · Review maps and plan your route before you begin driving. - Adjust all mirrors for best all-around visibility before you start your trip. - Do not attempt to read or write while you drive. - Avoid smoking, eating and drinking while you drive. - Do not engage in complex or emotionally intense conversations with other occupants.